mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * A search function will be present in the profile page.
 The profile page will only be visible when the user is logged in.

-* The Users can use the Navigation bar to navigate the different pages within the website.
+* The Users can use the Navigation bar to navigate the different sections within the website.

 * The collection of all recipes will be visible in a card style format in the index page.